mvolkmann/blog/src/smalltalk.md

   that is used by some modern programming languages.
   From this point on, most of the implementation was provided by Dan Ingalis.

-- Smalltalk-72
+- Smalltalk-76

   This version added most of GUI tools present in current versions of Smalltalk.

 - Smalltalk-80

-  This version added support for metaclasses of everything, including classes, could be treated as an object.
+  This version added support for metaclasses of everything, including classes, so everything could be treated as an object.
   This was the first version of Smalltalk that was shared outside of PARC.

 - ANSI Smalltalk

   This became the standard language reference for Smalltalk in 1998.

+## Implementations

+The following implementations of Smalltalk were created after those listed above in the "History" section.

 - Squeak

+  This was the first popular implementation that was free and open source.

 - VisualWorks

 - ObjectWorks

 - ParcPlace Systems for Unix and Sun systems

 - Digitalk for Windows and OS/2 systems

 - Enfin

 - Cincom

 - GemTalk

+- Etoys

-- Etoys for the One Laptop per Child (OLPC) project
+  This was created for the One Laptop per Child (OLPC) project.

 - GNU Smalltalk

+  This uses text files for code rather than providing a GUI environment that uses an image file.

+- <a href="https://amber-lang.net" target="_blank">Amber</a>

+  This is a language that is "deeply inspired by Smalltalk".
+  It compiles to JavaScript.

+- <a href="https://github.com/dolphinsmalltalk" target="_blank">Dolphin Smalltalk</a>,
+  only for Microsoft Windows

+- <a href="https://www.gnu.org/software/smalltalk/" target="_blank">GNU Smalltalk</a>

+- <a href="https://github.com/nikboyd/hoot-smalltalk#hoot-smalltalk" target="_blank">Hoot Smalltalk</a>

+  This runs on the Java Virtual Machine and uses some Java features.

+- <a href="https://www.cincomsmalltalk.com/main/" target="_blank">Cincom Smalltalk</a>

+- <a href="https://www.instantiations.com/vast-platform/" target="_blank">VAST Platform</a>

+  VAST stands for "VisualAge SmallTalk" and is provided by Instantiations.

+- <a href="https://gemtalksystems.com/products/gs64/" target="_blank">GemStone/S</a>

 - Pharo - forked from Squeak with goal to be more comprehensive

 - Cuis - forked from Squeak with goal to remain small and easy to learn

-Both Pharo and Cuis began as forks of Squeak after maintenance of Squeak was turned over to the community and there was a lack of concensus on its future goals.

-## Implementations

-There are many Smalltalk implementations.
-The most popular include:
+The most popular Smalltalk implementations include the following:

 - <div class="row">
     <a href="https://squeak.org" target="_blank">Squeak (2,832 classes)</a>